sim0n00ps/OF-DL/docs/docs/running-the-program.md

 ![CLI welcome banner](/img/welcome_banner.png)

-It should locate `auth.json`, `config.json`, `rules.json` and FFmpeg successfully.
+It should locate `config.json`, `rules.json` and FFmpeg successfully.
 If anything doesn't get located successfully, then make sure the files exist or the path is correct.

+OF-DL will open a new window, if needed, to allow you to log into your OnlyFans account.
+The window will automatically close once the authorization process has finished.
 If the auth info is correct then you should see a message in green text `Logged In successfully as {Your Username} {Your User Id}`.
-However, if the `auth.json` file has been filled out but cannot log in successfully with the credentials provided, then a message in red text will appear `Auth failed, please check the values in auth.json are correct, press any key to exit.`
+However, if the authorization has failed, then a message in red text will appear `Auth failed, please check the values in auth.json are correct, press any key to exit.`
 This means you need to go back and fill in the `auth.json` file again, this will usually indicate that your `user-agent` has changed or you need to re-copy your `sess` value.